fastmcp-me/dotnet-test-assignment/README2.md

     }
     ```
 5. Project is divided in 3 logical parts:
-   1. WeatherMcpServer - the MCP server itself
+   1. Weather.McpServer - the MCP server itself
-   2. Core - abstractions
+   2. Weather.Core - abstractions
-   3. WeatherAPI - WeatherAPI calls
+   3. Weather.Infrastructure - WeatherAPI calls
+   4. Weather.UseCases - use cases
 6. Logs/Errors are managed by Serilog (I save them to file)
 7. Central Package Management is set

-8. What needs to be done:
+8. xUnit tests require **devproxy** to be set
-   1. Add testing project to test WeatherAPI (some xUnit or vUnit)
-   2. It would be nice if we use DevProxy for testing project to Mock weather API responses
 9. In addition to STDOUT server it's possible to add http endposints and integrate everything into .NET Aspire, which will make code to be ready for production set up and open door for simple telemetry usage and setting.
-10. MCP servers are truly exciting thing to work with.
+10. MCP Tool servers are truly exciting thing to work with.
 Thank you!

 ## Example calls